About the Grant

 3rd call was followed by the capacity building training program for independent Belarusian media, organized by Fojo Media Institute (SE) together with Nordic Journalist Centre (DK), Institute of Journalism in Norway and Belarusian partners.
 Trainings on Modern Journalism Formats, Solution-oriented journalism and Planning and managing journalism projects were carried out.

 The first call was funded by Nordic Council of Ministers, Norwegian Embassy in Lithuania, which is side accredited to the Republic of Belarus, and the Swedish Institute.
-The second and third call was funded by the Nordic Council of Ministers and the Norwegian Embassy in Lithuania.
+The second, third and fourth call was funded by the Nordic Council of Ministers and the Norwegian Embassy in Lithuania.

 The programme is administrated by Nordic Council of Ministers Office in Lithuania.